Find Affordable College Courses

 Doctor’s Degrees in Foreign Languages & Linguistics

-There are 113 schools in the United States where you can get your doctor's degree in foreign languages and linguistics.
-This degree is more popular with female students, and about 20% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 36.5% of foreign languages and linguistics graduates were international students.
+There are 113 schools in the United States where you can get your doctor's degree in foreign languages & linguistics.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 18% were students from underrepresented racial-ethnic groups.
+Also, 41.0% of foreign languages & linguistics graduates were international students.

 Education Levels of Foreign Languages & Linguistics Majors

-In 2020-2021, 1,000 earned their doctor's degree in foreign languages and linguistics.
+During the most recent year for which data is available, 1,110 people earned their doctor's degree in foreign languages & linguistics.
 This earns it the #18 spot on the list of the most popular doctor's degree programs in the nation.

-The following table shows the number of diplomas awarded in foreign languages and linguistics at each degree level.
+The following table shows the number of diplomas awarded in foreign languages & linguistics at each degree level.

 Education Level Number of Grads